 Also, if your account balance is relatively small it might not be a worthy choice to venture on Blooom.
 If this is the case, your effective percentage turns out to be very high.

-As a rule of thumb, Blooom’s fees will be above average if your account balance is under $20,000, and below average if your account balance is above $20,000.
+As a rule of thumb, Blooom’s fees will be above average if your account balance is under $20,000, and below-average if your account balance is above $20,000.

-So, for smaller accounts, only use Blooom if you have a strong need of their features, or think they can save you a lot of money on fund fees/make you a lot more money based on performance.
+So, for smaller accounts, only use Blooom if you have a strong need for their features, or think they can save you a lot of money on fund fees/make you a lot more money based on performance.

 For bigger accounts, in addition to getting access to all their unique retirement features, you’ll also be saving money simply by having Blooom manage your money instead of a different service.